 '''

 .

-%namcfg
+&namcfg

 parameters of the configuration

-"default"
+= "default" !

 name of the configuration name of the zoom of configuration

 cp_cfg

 "no zoom"

 cp_cfz

+resolution of the configuration

 jp_cfg

 0

-resolution of the configuration

-1st lateral dimension ( >= jpi )
+! lst lateral dimension ( >= jpi )

-2nd " ( >= jpj )
+!
+2nd " " ( >= jpj )

-number of levels ( >= jpk )
+! number of levels ( >= jpk )

 jpidta

 jpjdta

+jpkdta

 1 2nd

-12

-( >= jpk )

 31

-jpkdta

 jpiglo

-1.0
+10

+!
 1st dimension of global domain --> i =jpidta

+!
+2nd - --> i =jpidta

+j =jpjdta

 jpjglo

-j =jpjdta

 left bottom (i,j) indices of the zoom

 jpizoom

 jpjzoom

 in data domain indices

 jperio

-Ο

-lateral cond. type (between 0 and 6)
+! lateral cond. type (between 0 and 6)

 ; = 1 cyclic East-West

+! = 2 equatorial symmetric ; = 3 North 6 : '

+! = 4 cyclic East-West

-; = 3 North fold T-point pivot
+= 3 North fold T-point pivot

-= 2 equatorial symmetric

 = 4 cyclic East-West AND North fold T-point pivot

 = 5 North fold F-point pivot

-= 6 cyclic East-West AND North fold F-point pivot
+6 cyclic East-West AND North fold F-point pivot

-ln use jattr = .false.
+ln_use_jattr = .false. !

-use (T) the file attribute: open_ocean_jstart, if present in netcdf input files, as the start j-row for reading
+use (T) the file attribute: open_ocean_jstart, if present

+in netcdf input files, as the start j-row for reading

 '''

-16.2 Water column model: 1D model (C1D) (key_c1d)
+17.2 Water column model: 1D model (C1D) (key_c1d)

 The 1D model option simulates a stand alone water column within the 3D NEMO system.
 It can be applied to the ocean alone or to the ocean-ice system and can include passive tracers or a biogeochemical model.
-It is set up by defining the position of the 1D water column in the grid (see $CONFIG/SHARED/namelist_ref$).
+It is set up by defining the position of the 1D water column in the grid (see CONFIG/SHARED/namelist_ref).
 The 1D model is a very useful tool (a) to learn about the physics and numerical treatment of vertical mixing processes; (b) to investigate suitable parameterisations of unresolved turbulence (surface wave breaking, Langmuir circulation, ...); (c) to compare the behaviour of different vertical mixing schemes; (d) to perform sensitivity studies on the vertical diffusion at a particular point of an ocean domain; (d) to produce extra diagnostics, without the large memory requirement of the full 3D model.